Welcome to Insight Western Mass (IWM)

 By cultivating mindfulness, we experience for ourselves the ever-changing flow of the mind/body, including sensations in body, hearing, thoughts, emotions, and consciousness itself.
 This awareness leads us to a deeper intimacy with life, and a greater ability to accept more fully the pleasure and pain, fear and joy, sadness and happiness that life inevitably brings.
 As insight deepens, we develop greater peace and equanimity in the face of the three basic characteristics of reality, the truths of impermanence (annica), unsatisfactoriness (dukkha), and not-self (anatta).

 Our practice also develops qualities of heart and mind known as the spiritual perfections (paramis), such as generosity, ethical conduct, patience, simplicity, lovingkindness, and equanimity.
 With greater clarity and freedom in our hearts and minds, and from a place of greater wisdom and compassion, we can share the fruits of our practice with others through our caring and service.

 Where to Start

-There’s no need to sign up or bring a cushion although you might want to come a a few minutes early in order to have time to get settled comfortably.
-We have mats, cushions, blankets, and bolsters available to make sure that you can find a comfortable seat.
-We also have chairs if sitting on the floor for 30 or more minutes doesn’t work for you.
-The practice leader/teacher usually asks if anyone is new, but you might want to mention to them ahead of time.
+There’s no need to sign up although you might want to come a a few minutes early in order to have time to get settled comfortably.
+For in-person gatherings, we typically have cushions and chairs.
+Depending on the venue, we may also have mats, blankets, and bolsters available.
+The teacher or facilitator usually asks if anyone is new, but you might want to mention to them ahead of time.
 If you are unsure which would be better, we recommend the Wednesday nights if you're able, because they're led by a Dharma teacher.
-All of our events are offered freely.
+All of our offerings are offered freely.
 Many have suggested donation amounts, but no one is turned away for inability to donate.